dnd-al-krk/zasady-opk/content_catalog.md

 **Informacje o przygodzie**
 After the death of a local historian, adventurers discover that no one is safe within the walls of Hillsfar.
-Will you they able to stop the culprits before the city is consumed from within?
+Will you be able to stop the culprits before the city is consumed from within?

 **Komentarz**
 W wyniku głosowania podmieniono wpisany w przygodzie magiczny przedmiot rzadkości uncommon,